grzegorznowak/ansible-server-performance-assessment/README.md

     - never
 ```

-The sample above will happily run only when `--tags=benchmark` parameter is given to ansible.
+The sample above will happily run only when `--tags=benchmark` parameter is given to ansible
+(for easier merger with existing playbook files)

 ### Limitations